Geothermal energy: Resources

 The Earth has an internal heat content of 10^{31} joules (3·10^{15} TWh), About 20% of this is residual heat from planetary accretion; the remainder is attributed to past and current radioactive decay of naturally occurring isotopes.
 For example, a 5275 m deep borehole in United Downs Deep Geothermal Power Project in Cornwall, England, found granite with very high thorium content, whose radioactive decay is believed to power the high temperature of the rock.

 Earth's interior temperature and pressure are high enough to cause some rock to melt and the solid mantle to behave plastically.
 Parts of the mantle convect upward since it is lighter than the surrounding rock.
 Temperatures at the core–mantle boundary can reach over 4000 °C.

 The Earth's internal thermal energy flows to the surface by conduction at a rate of 44.2 terawatts (TW), and is replenished by radioactive decay of minerals at a rate of 30 TW.
 These power rates are more than double humanity's current energy consumption from all primary sources, but most of this energy flux is not recoverable.
-In addition to the internal heat flows, the top layer of the surface to a depth of 10 m is heated by solar energy during the summer, and cools during the winter.
+In addition to internal heat flows, the top layer of the surface to a depth of 10 m is heated by solar energy during the summer and cools during the winter.

-Outside of the seasonal variations, the geothermal gradient of temperatures through the crust is 25–30 C per km of depth in most of the world.
+Outside the seasonal variations, the geothermal gradient of temperatures through the crust is 25–30 C per km of depth in most of the world.
 The conductive heat flux averages 0.1 MW/km^{2}.
 These values are much higher near tectonic plate boundaries where the crust is thinner.
-They may be further augmented by combinations of fluid circulation, either through magma conduits, hot springs, hydrothermal circulation.
+They may be further augmented by combinations of fluid circulation, either through magma conduits, hot springs, or hydrothermal circulation.

 The thermal efficiency and profitability of electricity generation is particularly sensitive to temperature.
 Applications receive the greatest benefit from a high natural heat flux most easily from a hot spring.
 The next best option is to drill a well into a hot aquifer.
 An artificial hot water reservoir may be built by injecting water to hydraulically fracture bedrock.
 The systems in this last approach are called enhanced geothermal systems.

 2010 estimates of the potential for electricity generation from geothermal energy vary widely, from 0.035 to 2 TW depending on the scale of investments.
 Upper estimates of geothermal resources assume wells as deep as 10 km, although 20th century wells rarely reached more than 3 km deep.
 Wells of this depth are common in the petroleum industry.